marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 find -iname troll*
 ```

 The `find` command in Linux is used to locate files.
 The `-iname` flag is used in `find` to specify that the casing of the word doesn't matter.
 As long as the characters are the same, count a file that contains the word as a match.
-Finally, the `troll*` portion looks for a file with the word "troll" in it, with the `*` being a wildcard (bascially any character or characters) that come after "troll".
+Finally, the `troll*` portion looks for a file with the word "troll" in it, with the `*` being a wildcard (basically any character or characters) that come after "troll".
 After I executed the command, the result was:

 ![](../images/Linux-101-Extra-Screenshot.jpg)